 What is Cultural Competency?

 Cultural Competency is a term we speak a great deal about in our Human Services program here at Ottawa University.
-When you are considering a future in Human Services, it is important to understand that different cultures have unique histories and experiences.
+When you are considering a career in Human Services, it is important to understand that different cultures have unique histories and experiences.
 Cultural competence in social work deals with understanding the cultural differences of people in need of social services.
 Displaying empathy and compassion by fostering mutual respect between the worker and the client is the foundation of any Human Services practice.
 As such, cultural competence is an integral component in this process.

 Why is Cultural Competence Important?